llafuente/node-expressionist/README.markdown

   variable where response, errors & warnings are stored.
 Use it with caution!

-#### next (callback)
+#### Callback (next)
 it's the callback to continue with the execution.
 It's a good practice to always use "return next();", avoid executing twice the callback.
+Calling twice next could lead to many many problems.
+We will try to implement something to avoid it in the future.

 ### <a name="requestHooks"></a> Request Hooks.